alvisxp/AWS-MLS/EDA.md

 <a id="item-fourteen"></a>
 ## TF-IDF (Term Frequency and Inverse Document Frequency)
 - Important data for search - figures out what terms are most relevant for a document.
-- *Term Frequency* - measures how often a word occures in a document
+- *Term Frequency* - measures how often a word occurs in a document
 - *Document Frequency* - how often a word occurs in an entire set of documents.
 - log of IDF is used, since word frequencies are distributed exponentially.
 That gives us a better weighting of a word's popularity
 - An extension of TF-IDF is to not only compute relevancy for individual words but also for bi-grams or more, generally, n-grams.